Sarani1612/the-veggie-patch/README.md

 JavaScript code was run through the [JSHint](https://jshint.com/) analysis tool to check for syntax errors.
 In addition, CSS was checked in the [CSS Validator](https://jigsaw.w3.org/css-validator/) and HTML in the [HTML Validator](https://validator.w3.org/).

+All the following testing has been carried out on smaller screens running both iOS and Android and on larger screens running both macOS and Windows in multiple browsers.
+In addition, Chrome's developer tools were used extensively to test on all screen sizes including medium size which I did not otherwise have access to.

+### Testing user stories
+1. as a user I want to be able to browse all recipes for inspiration:
+  * this is possible from the moment the user lands on the website as there is a "browse all recipes" section on the landing-page.
+  The recipes are grouped by category name so that all recipes belonging to the same category are shown together for a better overview.
+  The recipes are shown 9 at a time and there are navigation arrows at the bottom to navigate between pages.
+2. as a user looking for a specific type of recipe, I want to be able to filter on meal type:
+  * users can do this by clicking on "Categories" in the navigation bar.
+They will then get an overview of the available categories, and clicking on one of these will take them to a page showing only recipes belonging to that category.
+3. as a user looking to use up some ingredients, I want to be able to perform a search based on ingredients:
+  * by clicking on the "Search" item in the navigation bar, the user is taken to a searchbox where they can enter ingredients or recipe names to get relevant recipes.
+4. as a user with time constraints, I want to be able to filter recipes based on time:
+  * the Search page also has a filtering function, where a user can pick a category and how much time is available to them (up to 30 minutes, between 31 and 60 minutes or over 60 minutes).
+They will then be shown recipes from the chosen category where preparation time and cooking time together fall within the chosen time parameter.
+3. as a user I want an easy overview of required ingredients so that I can decide if the recipe is for me:
+  * clicking on a recipe will take the user to the recipe view where they will find an overview of the ingredients.
+The ingredients appear in a bulleted list for clarity and readability.
+5. as a user I want to be able to share recipes with other users:
+  * This can easily be done by clicking "Add a Recipe" in the menu bar and filling out the form that appears.
+The input fields are labelled and instructions are provided where needed to make the process as intuitive and easy to follow as possible.
+6. as a user who previously added a recipe, I want to be able to edit or delete it:
+  * the user can do this by clicking the "Edit recipe" button in the recipe view.
+Before they can edit the recipe, they will have to enter the key they provided when they added it.
+If the key is correct, they will be taken to a form very similar to the "add a recipe" form which is auto-populated with data from the database.
+  If the user wishes to delete the recipe completely, they can do so by checking the "delete" checkbox.
+There is a disclaimer to warn the user that it cannot be undone.

+### Testing CRUD functionality
+- **CREATE**:
+  * This function was tested by myself and friends and family on both smartphones and laptops and it worked as intended.
+No bugs found.
+- **READ**:
+  * Again tested by myself and others on different devices.
+Recipes show up as intended, and no bugs found with rendering data from the database.
+- **UPDATE & DELETE**: initially encountered the KeyError issue described below, but this has been rectified, and there are no longer any issues when updating or deleting a recipe.

+### Other testing
+In addition to the above testing of the website functionality, testing of all links and buttons was carried out to make sure they worked and linked to the right pages/websites.\
+The website's responsiveness was thoroughly tested on various devices and using Chrome Developer Tools to ensure that it looked and worked as intended on all screens.
+An issue with the landing-page in landscape mode on small screens was found and rectified.
+It is described in detail in the Issues section below.

 ### Issues
 - **Updating a recipe**: I initially got a KeyError message when trying to update a recipe.
 It turned out that the following line was the issue:\
 `if request.form['delete'] == 'checked':`\